-In addition to the core course, and however the methods requirement is met, all students must complete eight graduate courses and write a successful MA paper to earn the MA degree.
+In addition to their nine courses, all students must complete the MA Proposal Workshop and write a successful MA thesis to earn the MA degree.

 What is the "Perspectives" course all about?

 The course presents the social sciences as research perspectives.
-The composition of each theoretical perspective is established through reading foundational texts, contemporary variants, and exemplary research applications; through lectures by conceptual historians and contemporary practitioners; through intensive seminar-style discussions with the preceptors; and through examinations which demand “perspectival analysis” of current social science writing.
+Each perspective is explored through reading foundational texts, contemporary variants, and exemplary research applications; through weekly lectures; through intensive seminar-style discussions with preceptors; and finally through assignments which demand “perspectival analysis” of current social science writing.

 Whatever the student’s specialized field of research or theoretical commitments, the course offers a powerful way of reading social science texts.

-Perspectives is also where our students get to know one another, to establish levels of challenge and expectation, before they transition to more individualized programs of study.
+Perspectives is also where our students get to know one another, before they transition to more individualized programs of study.

 Besides Perspectives, can I really choose the rest of my courses from anywhere in the University?

 With the caveat that they must normally be graduate courses, that you can meet the formal or informal prerequisites established by the instructor (e.g. language facility, mathematical preparation), and that you discuss your choices with your preceptor, the answer is yes.

 MAPSS students take courses across the University, from the Social Sciences and the Humanities to our many professional schools (in Business, Divinity, Law, Public Policy, or Social Work).

 Approximately 85% of the University’s graduate courses are open to MAPSS students.